 - (1) Warnings and advisories should be given when any radio or television programming includes broadcasts of mature subject matter or scenes with nudity, sexually explicit material, violence, coarse or offensive language, or other material which may cause offence.
-The rules in this Clause apply to all content but do not prejudice the limitations set out in other parts of this Code on the broadcast of any type of content. - (2) Licensees shall warn or advise television viewers on screen in advance and at frequent intervals throughout the programme when broadcasting any content which: - (a) contains scenes of extraordinary violence; or - (b) includes graphic reporting on sensitive subject matters; or - (c) includes the personal views of presenters or reporter. - (3) Where necessary, Licensees shall also include an advisory or a warning that a programme contains material, which may seriously distress or seriously offend the audience and/or is unsuitable to children, and that advisory or warning must comply with every requirement in this Code for the time period in which it is broadcast. - (4) Licensees shall appropriately classify programmes in accordance with
+The rules in this Clause apply to all content but do not prejudice the limitations set out in other parts of this Code on the broadcast of any type of content. - (2) Licensees shall warn or advise television viewers on screen in advance and at frequent intervals throughout the programme when broadcasting any content which: - (a) contains scenes of extraordinary violence; or - (b) includes graphic reporting on sensitive subject matters; or - (c) includes the personal views of presenters or reporter. - (3) Where necessary, Licensees shall also include an advisory or a warning that a programme contains material, which may seriously distress or seriously offend the audience and/or is unsuitable to children, and that advisory or warning must comply with every requirement in this Code for the time period in which it is broadcast.

-Clauses 5.10 and 5.11 of this Code so that the programmes:

-- (a) do not deceive or disadvantage the audience; or - (b) are not presented in such a way as to cause panic, unwarranted alarm or undue distress to the audience. - (5) Licensees shall, in addition to the advisories, required in sub-Clauses 5.10(1) and 5.10(2) of this Code, display the appropriate classification on-screen for the television programme being broadcast, in accordance with the classification system set out in Clause 5.11 of this Code. - (6) A classification symbol of at least 32 television lines in height, in a readily legible typeface, must be displayed at the bottom right of the television screen for at least 3 seconds at the following times: - (a) as close as practicable to the programme's start; - (b) as soon as practicable after each break; - (c) in any promotion for the programme (except for radio or outdoor advertising). - (7) Licensees shall maintain the following broadcasting standards in the preparation and presentation of content that subscribers pay a fee to receive: - (a) Viewers shall be informed by regular and consistent advisories about programming broadcast (including classifications and warnings) and filtering technology.3 - (b) Classifications shall be available for all programming except for advertisements. - (c) If available, classifications should be shown on-screen at the beginning of programmes and following any breaks for advertisements, be included in any electronic programme guides, in any relevant promotional material and in any accompanying printed guides where Licensees make such classifications available to the publishers of these printed guides. - (d) Visual warning and advisories should also be available.
-When used, verbal warnings should screen at the start of the programme, with accompanying text and also following any breaks for advertisements. - (e) Filtering technology shall be made available on the basis that subscribers elect to use it, provided that a subscriber is easily able to initiate use at any time through the television remote control or similar device. - (8) A Licensee shall ensure, so far as it is able to, that programming broadcast
+- (4) Licensees shall appropriately classify programmes in accordance with Clauses 5.10 and 5.11 of this Code so that the programmes: - (a) do not deceive or disadvantage the audience; or - (b) are not presented in such a way as to cause panic, unwarranted alarm or undue distress to the audience. - (5) Licensees shall, in addition to the advisories, required in sub-Clauses 5.10(1) and 5.10(2) of this Code, display the appropriate classification on-screen for the television programme being broadcast, in accordance with the classification system set out in Clause 5.11 of this Code. - (6) A classification symbol of at least 32 television lines in height, in a readily legible typeface, must be displayed at the bottom right of the television screen for at least 3 seconds at the following times: - (a) as close as practicable to the programme's start; - (b) as soon as practicable after each break; - (c) in any promotion for the programme (except for radio or outdoor advertising). - (7) Licensees shall maintain the following broadcasting standards in the preparation and presentation of content that subscribers pay a fee to receive: - (a) viewers shall be informed by regular and consistent advisories about programming broadcast (including classifications and warnings) and filtering technology. - (b) classifications shall be available for all programming except for advertisements. - (c) if available, classifications should be shown on-screen at the beginning of programmes and following any breaks for advertisements, be included in any electronic programme guides, in any relevant promotional material and in any accompanying printed guides where Licensees make such classifications available to the publishers of these printed guides. - (d) visual warning and advisories should also be available.
+When used, verbal warnings should screen at the start of the programme, with accompanying text and also following any breaks for advertisements.

-[&]quot;Filtering technology" means electronic technology that gives subscribers the ability to set a classification threshold beyond which content can only be accessed by using a Personal Identification Number (PIN) or other key which the subscriber can keep confidential.
+&lt;sup>3 "Filtering technology" means electronic technology that gives subscribers the ability to set a classification threshold beyond which content can only be accessed by using a Person Identification Number (PIN) or other key which the subscriber can keep confidential.
 It enables a subscriber to prevent other members of their household, particularly children, from accessing content that the subscriber does not wish them to view.